weacast/weacast/packages/weacast-grib2json/README.md

 ```

 This creates a *.tar.gz* in the target directory.
 Unzip and untar the package in a location of choice.
 The package contains a *bin/lib* folders that should be at the same hierarchical level (e.g. in */usr*).
+The *lib* folder contains all dependent libraries and the execution script set it as current **LIB_PATH** before executing the main jar.

+A single **grib2json.jar** file is also generated using the maven plugin for [one-jar](http://one-jar.sourceforge.net/).
+This is the one used to provide the CLI as a stand-alone archive in the *bin* directory of the project.
+It is up to you to pick the one you prefer.

 A Docker file is also provided to get the tool ready to work within a container, from the project root run:
 ```